sz0permiernik/sz0permiernik/README.md

 - 🔭 I graduated in ICT at Wroclaw University of Science and Technology
 - 🌱 I'm currently trying my hand at C# and Power BI
-- 💬 I'm a movie and comic book maniac
+- 💬 I'm a movie and comic book maniac, typically a gym and computer games
 - ⚡ Fun fact: I love Gorgonzola Cheese and sauce Arabski Pikantny